-So Stacy can you tell us a bit about yourself?
+So Stacy, can you tell us a bit about yourself?

 Myrror is an app that allows consumers to privately and securely photograph and track their treatments.
-These treatments can be anything from non-surgical to surgical, cosmetic dentistry, hair, tattoos and gender realignment.
+These treatments can be non-surgical to surgical, cosmetic dentistry, hair, tattoos and gender realignment.
 While you follow your treatments, you can add comments, notes and time stamping.

 That's excellent advice!
-With that in mind how has The Engine Room helped you?
+With that in mind, how has The Engine Room helped you?

 I definitely think connections are so important when setting up your own business!
 It can be really lonely if not.
 Unfortunately we are coming to the end of our Q&A, but I have one last question for you.
 What is your 'fun fact'?